omni-us/jsonargparse/DOCUMENTATION.rst

     'from string 1'

 The config file can also be provided as an environment variable as explained in section :ref:`environment-variables`.
-The configuration file environment variable is the first one to be parsed.
+The config file environment variable is the first one to be parsed.
 Any other argument provided through an environment variable would override the config file one.

-A configuration file or string can also be parsed without parsing command line arguments.
+A config file or string can also be parsed without parsing command line arguments.
 The methods for this are :py:meth:`.ArgumentParser.parse_path` and :py:meth:`.ArgumentParser.parse_string` to parse a config file or a config string respectively.